arsen-kazydub/demo/mortgage-calculator/README.md

 # Mortgage Calculator
-A JavaScript plugin calculating monthly and total mortgage payments.
+A plain JavaScript plugin that calculates monthly and total mortgage payments.
 Each input field is paired with a slider for fast and intuitive data entry.

 **Live Demo:**